Feed the Ducks in the Park at St James’s Park

 Visit Duck Island on the lake

 Duck Island is the nature reserve that’s home to the park’s bird collection.
-The island is at the east end of St James’ Park Lake and acts as both breeding ground and sanctuary for various species of wildfowl and other birds, including sandpipers, lapwings, black swans and tufted ducks.
+The island is at the east end of St James’ Park Lake and acts as both a breeding ground and sanctuary for various species of wildfowl and other birds, including sandpipers, lapwings, black swans, and tufted ducks.

 Take the Diana Princess of Wales Memorial Walk

-Watch out for the aluminium rose plaques, which will guide you along the way.
+Watch out for the aluminum rose plaques, which will guide you along the way.

 Watch out for the wildlife